jkk84/django_personal_portfolio/README.md

-My portfolio based on some udemy course :)
+My portfolio based on some course, unfinished ;)